abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 ```

 ### Map
-`TODO`: Complete this section.

 Map is used to transform an entire data structure.
+[Please see my Sets and Maps Gist for more info](https://gist.github.com/abstractmachines/ba21a7f296e6d1726a3a2e845834b2ec).

 >> "Pure functions are all about mapping.
 Functions map input arguments to return values, meaning that for each set of inputs, there exists an output.
 A function will take the inputs and return the corresponding output."
 [“Mapping” — Eric Elliott]( https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976)